Where is the University of Findlay located?

 Is the University of Findlay accredited?

-UF is accredited by the Higher Learning Commission and the national accrediting organizations for athletic training, environmental health science and protection, nuclear medicine technology, nursing, occupational therapy, pharmacy, physical therapy, physician assistant, social work and teacher education.
-UF’s programs are also authorized by the Ohio Department of Higher Education.
+Findlay is accredited by the Higher Learning Commission and the national accrediting organizations for athletic training, environmental health science and protection, nuclear medicine technology, nursing, occupational therapy, pharmacy, physical therapy, physician assistant, social work and teacher education.
+Findlay’s programs are also authorized by the Ohio Department of Higher Education

-The University of Findlay has nearly 60 undergraduate programs of study leading to baccalaureate degrees and offers 10 master’s degrees, a doctor of pharmacy, a doctor of education and a doctor of physical therapy.
+The University of Findlay has nearly 60 undergraduate programs of study leading to baccalaureate degrees and offers 11 master’s degrees, a doctor of pharmacy, a doctor of education, a doctor of physical therapy and a doctor of occupational therapy.
 A full list of programs of study may be accessed by clicking here

 Is the campus and community safe?

-The University of Findlay offers a private school education with a public school cost.
+Are scholarships available?
+Findlay offers a private school education with a public school cost.
 In other words, it's affordable.
-You can learn more about the scholarships here.

 Does the university offer conditional admission?